mostafa-fallaha/time-series/Arima_Solar_Energy/README.md

 The ARIMA (2,0,2) is the best one so far.
 <br>
-Even though the ARIMA (2,1,2) has slighlty better metrics, but the the ARIMA (2,0,2) has a significantly better Durbin-Watson value.
+Even though the ARIMA (2,1,2) looks better _(and has slighlty better metrics)_, but the the ARIMA (2,0,2) has a significantly better Durbin-Watson value.

 - Durbin-Watson statistic for ARIMA (2,0,2): **1.85** (the closer to 2 the better)
 - Durbin-Watson statistic for ARIMA (2,1,2): **0.89**